Vulnerability Name: AutoComplete Attribute Not Disabled for Password in Form Based Authentication

 They may also secure access to the browser/browser data by other means.

-For PPM, the flag "autocomplete=off" is already set at the form level, in the login page.
+For Clarity, the flag "autocomplete=off" is already set at the form level, in the login page.

 This page Mozilla Developer Network covers the theory well for many modern browers: How to turn off form autocompletion.
 In particular this section: